evkx/evkx.github.io/content/models/smart/hash1/hash1_Pulse/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Smart #1 Pulse accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Smart #1 Pulse.
+The Smart #1 Pulse offers a single type of front seat.

 The following functionalities are available on the **** seat.